mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

    universe size if set, otherwise a single worker process is spawned.
 If *max_workers* is lower than or equal to ``0``, then a :exc:`ValueError` will be raised.

+   *initializer* is an optional callable that is called at the start of each worker process before executing any tasks; *initargs* is a tuple of arguments passed to the initializer.
+If *initializer* raises an exception, all pending tasks and any attempt to submit new tasks to the pool will raise a :exc:`~concurrent.futures.BrokenProcessPool` exception.

    Other parameters: